Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

 The Department sponsors a chapter of Sigma Tau Delta, the national English honorary society, and also organizes an annual creative writing “Gathering” where students can read their own work and hear that of others.

 Up to five students each term travel to Oxford to study at the university’s Centre for Medieval and Renaissance Studies.
-Occasional January Term courses take students to other olaces, including Greece and London.
+Occasional January Term courses take students to Oxford and other olaces, including Greece and London.
 Closer to home, students sometimes accompany faculty members to conferences such as the Midwest Modern Language Association and the Undergraduate Conference on English Language and Literature.